rodio/rodio.github.io/src/content/posts/first.md

 ````

 By looking directly at wgpu's `Cargo.toml` (where its dependencies are declared) we can see that wgpu does not have
-winit as a dependecy.
-Winit does not 'know' about wgpu either.
+winit as a dependency.
+Likewise, winit does not "know" about wgpu either.

 *How is it possible that a method from one crate takes an instance of a struct from another (seemingly unrelated)
 crate?*

-So let's have a look starting from WGPU's perspective.
+So, let's have a look starting from wgpu's perspective.

 ## Part One: Surface Target

+Since we're feeding winit's window to wgpu's `create_surface(...)`, this mystery would be solved,
+*if we could see that `winit::Window` is somehow related to `wgpu::SurfaceTarget`.*

-The signature of WGPU's `create_surface(...)` method from above is as follows:
+The signature of wgpu's `create_surface(...)` method from above is as follows:
 ```rust
 pub fn create_surface<'window>(
     &self,